 - I use X word processor, can I upload my manuscript?

-- Can I use fancy custom formatting or images?
+- Can I use fancy custom formatting?

 - Some places where I had italics, I see asterisks instead.

 - Can a reader highlight sections and make inline comments, like Track Changes in Word?

 - What are Collaborator Mode and View-only roles on the Pro plan?